-NOTE: Do not hold START button more than 10 seconds at a time.
-A rest period of 30 seconds should be observed between the cranking cycles to allow electric starter to cool down.
-Holding START button when engine has started could damage electric starter mechanism.
+NOTE: Do not engage electric starter for more than 10 seconds at a time.
+A rest period should be observed between the cranking cycles to allowelectric starter to cool down.
 Release key as soon as the engine starts.
 Key returns to ON position as soon as it is released.